 Why The Fine Print Matters

 There are potential warranty pitfalls of which you should be aware.
-Two quick examples: Some manufacturers define "normal use" as residential use only.
+Here are two examples: Some manufacturers define "normal use" as residential use only.
 So if you're using that recliner at the office, by definition you have no warranty with those companies.

 Many reclining mechanisms have a "lifetime" parts warranty.
 But if you need a complete mechanism replacement, you may be charged $35-50 or more for the shipping.

 Always read the fine print and take all written furniture warranties literally!
 If a part is covered, think part only, not installation, shipping or anything else.
-But remember, if the manufacturer no longer stocks the part you need, or is out of business, you may be out of luck.
-Unless you can find a repair tech who is also a parts hoarder.
+Unfortunately, if the manufacturer no longer stocks the part you need, or is out of business, you may be out of luck.